TAA511 – 8.00 Hours

 Course Completion Requirements

-- Bring a vehicle and a trailer in good working condition; preferably a vehicle commonly used to drive to and from work or during work.
+- Bring a vehicle and trailer in good working condition; preferably a vehicle commonly used to drive to and from work or during work.
 The vehicle and trailer must be in sound mechanical condition with no leaking fluids.

 - A current motor vehicle inspection sticker